ZoomPhant/zoomphant.github.io/docs/manual/01_service/index.md

 Once you decided the kind of monitoring services, you will start to add the monitoring services by choosing to add just one or add a batch of similar services (like monitoring a group of serviers or bunch of database servers).
-We'll have more on batch adding monitoring service later, but for now, let's suppose we would try to add a single monitoring service for an application or service, so just click the "**Single addition**" under **Application or Services** type.
+We'll have more on batch adding monitoring service later, but for now, let's suppose we would try to add a single monitoring service for an application or service, so just click the "**Single addition**" under **Applications** type.